-For each tables group, the following attributes are displayed:
+For each created tables group, the following attributes are displayed:

-- > its creation date and time,
+- > its creation date and time.

 - the number of application tables and sequences it contains,

-- its type ("ROLLBACKABLE" or "AUDIT ONLY", protected against rollback or not),
+- ➤ its type ("ROLLBACKABLE" or "AUDIT ONLY", protected against rollback or not),

-- the number of marks it owns,
+- the number of marks it owns.

-- its associated comment, if any.
+- > its associated comment, if any.

-Several buttons are available so that the user can perform any possible action, depending on the group state.
+For each tables group, several buttons are available so that the user can perform any possible action, depending on the group state.